-Two: Provide clients with an updated equity compensation analysis every 3 months.
+Two: Provide clients with an updated equity compensation risk analysis every 3 months.
 It only takes a couple of minutes to review their information and create an updated StockOpter.com report.
 An equity compensation status update is a great reason to touch base with clients, see what’s on their mind and explore other opportunities.
 Even if nothing much has changed regarding their stock compensation, this exercise provides a great opportunity to gather insights and increase rapport with your valued clients.

-Four: Use the Dashboards interactively with clients to establish their diversification criteria.
+Four: Use what-if Dashboards interactively with clients to establish diversification criteria.
 If the client is reluctant to exercise and sell their stock options when the initial Insight Ratio alert is triggered, get them to establish an alternative ratio value.
 Keep in mind the 15% default in StockOpter is only a “heads up” alert.
 Clients need to be involved in determining the Insight Ratio that will get them to exercise and sell.
 To do this, fire up StockOpter.com and go to the client’s “Key Ratio” Dashboard.
 Ask the client for a target stock price and time horizon, enter these on the Dashboard and hit the “Applied Revised” button.
-This will calculate future Insight Ratios and this process will help the client to commit to a specific threshold.
+This will calculate future Insight Ratios and this process will help the client to commit to a specific level of risk.
 After a new target Insight Ratio is established and set with the “My Alerts” function, it is just a matter of reaching out again to the client when the revised alert is triggered.